Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Scenarios where SQLite is clearly right:

-- Mobile app with local DB: iOS, Android, desktop.
-SQLite is the de facto standard.
+• Mobile app with local DB: iOS, Android, and desktop.
+SQLite is the de facto standard on these platforms.

-- App configuration and persistence: Firefox, Chrome, dozens of apps use it.
+• App configuration and persistence: Firefox, Chrome, and dozens of applications use it this way.

 SQLite does what it should do well: small transactions, high integrity, low latency per operation.